mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Disadvantages
 """""""""""""

-You'll have to lock the layer transparency or seperate out the alpha via the right-click menu if you want to easily color it.
+You'll have to lock the layer transparency or separate out the alpha via the right-click menu if you want to easily color it.

 Colouring the image